Matt Flynn (American football): Green Bay Packers (second stint)

-On December 15, 2013, Flynn led the Packers from a 26–3 deficit against the Cowboys at halftime to come out with a 37–36 victory.
+On December 15, 2013, Flynn led the Packers back from a 26–3 halftime deficit against the Cowboys to come out with a 37–36 victory.
 He led five consecutive touchdown drives in the 2nd half, and threw for 299 yards with 4 touchdowns and 1 interception.

 On December 22, 2013, Flynn threw for 232 yards with 1 touchdown and 1 interception in a 38–31 loss to the Pittsburgh Steelers.

 His contract expired at the end of the season.
 On April 15, 2014, Flynn was given a new 1-year deal with the team worth $1.07 million.
 During his final season with the Green Bay Packers, Flynn appeared in four games, and finished the season with 66 yards, no touchdowns and one interception.
 Flynn was not re-signed and became a free agent on March 8, 2015.

 New England Patriots

-Flynn was signed by the New England Patriots on June 11, 2015.
-Flynn would add a veteran presence for second-year quarterback Jimmy Garoppolo for four games due to the suspension of Tom Brady.
+Flynn was signed by the New England Patriots on June 11, 2015, with the intention of adding a veteran presence for second-year quarterback Jimmy Garoppolo during Tom Brady’s four game suspension.
 He was assigned number 8.
 On August 10, 2015, the Patriots released Flynn to make room for Ryan Lindley.